garygriswold/Bible.js/README.md

 Repository Structure
 --------------------

+BibleAppNW - (Obsolete, will be deleted soon) This is a Node/WebKit App, which will run as a local (not browser) application on desktop computers.
+This is where the original development is often done, because of the ease of development in this environment.

 Docs - This directory contains critical how-to instructions.

 Library - This is the common javascript library.
 Many projects contain a shell script that copies all of the files that they need from this Library.

+Plugins - This contains the native code for various modules (frameworks in iOS).
+They include: VideoPlayer, AudioPlayer, AWS (Amazon Web Services), and Utility, which is primarily Sqlite3.

 Publisher - This project prepares copies of the Bible for publication.
-It takes as input a USX package from the Digital Bible Library and produces a SQLite database of the content, concordance, and table of contents in the form needed by the App.
+It takes as input a Bible in USX format and produces a SQLite database of the content, concordance, and table of contents in the form needed by the App.

+SafeBible - This directory contains the iOS and Android versions of the mobile App.

+Server - This directory contains programs and scripts for woking with files stored in AWS S3.
+This includes Bible text and audio content, and analytics of the App's use.

+TestApp - (Obsolete, this will be deleted soon) This was a test App developed during the rewrite of the App that removed Cordova.

+UnitTests - This is various unit tests for the Javascript portion. of the App

 Validation - This directory contains a number of scripts that test the correctness of the Bible database as produced by Publisher.

-BibleAppNW - This is a Node/WebKit App, which will run as a local (not browser) application on desktop computers.
-This is where the original development is often done, because of the ease of development in this environment.
+Versions - The project builds a database of information about versions of the Bible which can be downloaded by the App.
+This database is included in the BibleApp.

-YourBible - This is a mobile Cordova version of the App.
+YourBible - (Obsolete, this will be deleted soon.
+Cordova has been removed from the current version) This is a mobile Cordova version of the App.
 This version of the App runs on mobile devices.
 It currently runs well on Android and iOS.

-QAApp - This is a web App that is used by instructors to answer questions of students.
-It is written in a single-page architecture so that it could be rewritten as a mobile App.
-This feature has not been deployed in production

-Server - This is a project for the server, which will deliver copies of the Bible and handle the delivery of student questions and Instructor answers.
-The Bible delivery capability of this has been moved to cloudfront.net.
-The student question and instructor answer feature has not been put into production.
-	aws/lambda - Contains the Amazon Web Services Lambda functions that are currently in production. www - Contains a node application server which was in production in the past, but has been retired.

-UnitTest - This is a repository of UnitTests for various parts of the system.

-Versions - The project builds a database of information about versions of the Bible which can be downloaded by the App.
-This database is included in the BibleApp.